 Health Insurance and Medicare

 The PKD Foundation strives to provide our constituents with information to help them make well-informed choices about managing their disease and living with PKD.
 We've developed a list of the most common questions and concerns regarding private health insurance and Medicare.
 Learn more here.
-NEW!

 View an updated list of frequently asked questions regarding the Genetic Information Non-Discrimination Act (GINA) here.
 UPDATED!